 Stephen Fry is well known as a comedian, actor, writer, wit and raconteur.
-A brilliant academic, he was educated at Cambridge University where he performed with the famous footlights (81/82) and subsequently met Hugh Laurie.
-The two of them struck up a prolific writing partnership producing ‘Footlights’ revues for numerous events including The Mayweek Festival, The Edinburgh Festival (wining the converted Perrier Award) and for a three month tour of Australia.
+A brilliant academic, he was educated at Cambridge University; where he performed with the famous footlights (81/82) and subsequently met Hugh Laurie.
+The two of them struck up a prolific writing partnership; producing ‘Footlights’ revues for numerous events including The Mayweek Festival, The Edinburgh Festival (winning the coveted Perrier Award) and for a three month tour of Australia.

-In 1984 Stephen was engaged to rewrite the Noel Gay musical “Me and My Girl”, which earned him a nomination for a Tony Award in 1987.Throughout the 1980’s Stephen did a huge amount of television and radio work, as well as writing for newspapers and magazines including a weekly column in the Daily Telegraph and articles for Arena.
+In 1984 Stephen was engaged to rewrite the Noel Gay musical “Me and My Girl”; which earned him a nomination for a Tony Award in 1987.
+Through the 1980’s Stephen did a huge amount of television and radio work; as well as writing for newspapers and magazines including a weekly column in the Daily Telegraph and articles for Arena.

-He distinguished himself on many chat shows and took acting roles in films ‘Peters Friends’ and ‘Wilde’ (1997) where he received a Golden Globe nomination.
-Other TV and Film appearances include: MirrorMask (2005), Tom Brown’s Schooldays (2005), The Life and Death of Peter Sellers (2004), Absolute Power (2003) Fortysomething (2003), Bright Young Things (2003), Thunderpants (2002), Gosford Park (2001), A Fish Called Wanda (1988).
+He distinguished himself on many chat shows and took acting roles in films; ‘Peters Friends’ and ‘Wilde’ (1997) where he received a Golden Globe nomination.
+Other TV and Film appearances include; MirrorMask (2005), Tom Brown’s Schooldays (2005), The Life and Death of Peter Sellers (2004), Absolute Power (2003) Fortysomething (2003), Bright Young Things (2003), Thunderpants (2002), Gosford Park (2001), A Fish Called Wanda (1988).

 Stephen’s theatre career included successful runs in Alan Bennett’s “Forty Years On”, Michael Frayn’s “Look Look” and “The Common Pursuit”.

-Book Stephen Fry today!
+Book Stephen Fry Today